How to Break Through the Constraints of the Standard Employment Application and Convey Your True Potential

 Individuals whose jobs entail day-to-day interaction with the media appreciate the value of a good sound byte.
 Look back over your career path to date and distill your most valuable skills and attributes into five or six brief, boldly-worded phrases.
 Memorize them and put them to use whenever you're called upon to fill out an application form.

 Practice, Practice, Practice.

-Whenever you pick up an application, request two or three copies.
+Whenever you pick up a physical application, request two or three copies.
 Not only does this provide you with a backup plan in case you make a mistake, but it will also allow you the luxury of completing a "rough draft" version of the form.
-Use pencil on your practice run, and keep working on it until you get everything just right.
+Use the pencil on your practice run, and keep working on it until you get everything just right.